 ESRI Business Analyst is a data source that collects and analyzes consumer data.
 The table below highlights Recreational Expenditures by the residents of Acme Township.
 A total of \$1,633,620 was spent on a variety of recreational opportunities.
 This chart shows that the people of Acme Township spend the most money on Entertainment/Recreation Fee and Admissions.
+Locally?
+Or just in general by residents?

 Data Note: The Spending Potential Index (SPI) is household-based, and represents the amount spent for a product or service relative to a national average of 100.
+Include at example for clarity